twylie/bviRNASeq/README.md

   lsf log dir: '/scratch1/fs1/twylie/bviRNAseqProcessing/lsf_logs'
 ```

-This information is used for each jobscript submmited to LSF.
+This information is used for each jobscript submitted to LSF.
 The included example configuration file is actually useful for my samples, so I will copy it into my working directory (`/scratch1/fs1/twylie/bviRNAseqProcessing/`).

 The `pp.yaml` configuration file is read by a LSF _submitter_ script called `submit_lsf.py`.
 You will also need to copy this file from the cloned GitHub repository.